 These are the main steps involved in processing ACH transactions:

 - On the checkout page, the shopper selects ACH as the payment method and enters their banking information.

 - When the shopper submits the transaction, an invoice will be created and have an initial status of pending.

-- The transaction will be approved or rejected by the shopper's bank within about 2 business days.
+- The transaction will be approved or rejected by the shopper's bank within approximately 3 business days.

 - The invoice status will update to reflect the bank's response.

 We recommend delivering the product only after the approval has been received.